-Generally when photographing a landscape, you’ll try to capture faithful, saturated colors.
+Generally, when photographing a landscape, you’ll try to capture faithful, saturated colors.
 But sometimes a different approach is in order: going black and white.
-Black-and-white landscapes have an immense magic to this day.
+Black-and-white landscapes have immense magic to this day.
 But there are some golden rules for how to do this edit.
 And to get the best picture possible, it pays to follow them.

 Nearly every digital camera today offers a black-and-white option.
 But you can get far more interesting pictures if you wait and convert them to black and white on your computer.
 That gives you a number of ways to work with a picture during conversion.